coldrye-archive/ypo-specification/docs/index.md

 ### Motivation

-Simply put, authoring i18next JSON files using VI is very tedious.
+Simply put, authoring i18next JSON files using VI other plain text oriented editors is very tedious.
 Likewise so is authoring gettext PO files.
-And while the latter is much more streamlined than i18next JSON, it is still rather cumbersome when authoring plurals a/o contexts in combination with i18next.
+And while the latter is much more streamlined than i18next JSON, it is still rather cumbersome when authoring plurals.

 ### Limitations and Otherwise Unsupported Features

-#### i18nextv2: Arrays and Trees
+#### i18next/2: Arrays and Trees

 We are unable to find any use case for any of the two, and what cannot be expressed by using standard translation ids a/o variations thereof.